September 29, 2020

 I once heard a preacher opine in a sermon about how to tell the difference between a shepherd and a butcher.
 The shepherd leads the sheep to green pastures from the front.
 The butcher drives the sheep to the slaughter from behind.
 Whether accurate or not I do not know, but I do know it makes the point for today’s text.

 The one who enters by the gate is the shepherd of the sheep.

 There is only one way in for the sheep.
 Follow the Shepherd through the gate.
 The Pharisees assumed they were already in.
 Jesus tells them otherwise.
 He invites them in, but mercifully tells them that all of the other efforts to gain access are futile.
 There is only one gate.
 They must enter in through that way.

 If all of this were true, wouldn’t it make sense that we would want to share this with the whole world?
 I’m starting to finally understand the obvious.
-The only sign that I believe the Gospel is true is I share it with others.
+The only sign that I believe the gospel is true is that I share it with others.

 Abba Father, we thank you for your Son, Jesus, who is himself the brilliance of your grace.
 Awaken us to the truth about our own faith and make us gracious agents of awakening to others.
 We pray in Jesus’ name, amen.

 1. Why do people consider it unreasonable that God would provide only one way of eternal salvation?
 Wouldn’t that actually be good news?

 2. Do you believe Jesus is the only way to into the sheepfold of the kingdom of God?
 If not, why not?